primate-run/primate/docs/docs/frontend/react.md

 ## Layouts

-Create layout components that wrap your pages.
+Create layout components that wrap your components using `children`.

-**Layout component:**
+Create a layout component:

 ```tsx
 // components/Layout.tsx